Monitoring Policy Making at the United Nations

 Sanctions Against Iraq

-The UN Security Council imposed comprehensive economic sanctions against Iraq on August 6, 1990, just after the Iraqi invasion of Kuwait.
-When the coalition war had ousted Iraq from Kuwait the following year, the Council did not lift the sanctions, keeping them in place as leverage to press for Iraqi disarmament and other goals.
-The sanctions remained in place thereafter, despite a harsh impact on innocent Iraqi civilians and an evident lack of pressure on Iraqi leader Saddam Hussein.
-A UN "Oil-for-Food Programme," started in late 1997, offered some relief to Iraqis, but the humanitarian crisis continued.
 The US and UK governments always made it clear that they would block any lifting or serious reforming of sanctions as long as Hussein remained in power.
 After more than twelve years of sanctions had passed, the US and the UK made war on Iraq again in March, 2003, sweeping away Hussein's government.
 Soon after, Washington called for and obtained the lifting of sanctions, a step that gave the US occupation authority full control over Iraq's oil sales and oil industry.
 This section covers a wide range of sanction issues, including the humanitarian impact, the Oil-for-Food Programme, criticisms of the sanctions and the debate that took place about their termination.

 Oil-for-Food Programme

 After widespread criticism of Iraq's humanitarian crisis under sanctions, the Security Council adopted the Oil for Food Programme, which began to operate in 1997.
 The US-UK blocked many contracts, however, and serious humanitarian problems remained.
-The Programme was suspended during the US-led war, and soon afterwards the Council adjusted it to provide temporary humanitarian supplies.
-The adoption of Resolution 1483 in May 2003 put an end to sanctions and foresaw the phasing out of the Programme over 6 months and the gradual transfer of its administration to the US-UK authorities in Iraq.
+The Program was suspended during the US-led war, and soon afterwards the Council adjusted it to provide temporary humanitarian supplies.
+The adoption of Resolution 1483 in May 2003 put an end to sanctions and foresaw the phasing out of the Program over 6 months and the gradual transfer of its administration to the US-UK authorities in Iraq.

-UN Security Council: Disagreement and Debates
+UN Security Council: Disagreements and Debates on the Sanctions

 Criticism of the Sanctions